Scientists Study Barn Owls To Understand Why People With ADHD Struggle To Focus

 "We think we have the beginnings of an answer," says Shreesh Mysore, an assistant professor who oversees the owl lab at Hopkins.
 The answer, he says, appears to involve an ancient brain area with special cells that tell us what to ignore.

 Mysore explains his hypothesis from one of the owl rooms in his basement lab.
-He's got a distraught bird perched on his forearm.
+He has a distraught bird perched on his forearm.
 And as he talks, he tries to soothe the animal.

 The owl screeches, flaps and digs its talons into the elbow-length leather glove that Mysore wears for protection.
 He covers the bird's eyes with his free hand and hugs the animal to his chest.